Orckestra/orc-shared/README.md

 Shows a modal dialog box, which will close if clicked outside.
 Children of the component tag will be rendered inside the dialog box.

+### Sidepanel

+`timeout`: The time taken for the sliding animation, in milliseconds.
+Default 1000.

+`width`: The width of the panel.
+Controls both element size and animation.
+Default 200px.

+Renders a side panel which will slide into view from the left side of the screen.
+Can and should be styled with `styled-components`.

 ### SpriteSheet

 Displays all available icons along with the ids to access them.